tradovate/example-api-trading-strategy/README.md

 yarn start
 ```

-You'll be prompted to choose an account, then you'll need to pick a contract to monitor and setup some parameters.
+You'll be prompted to choose an account, then you'll need to pick a contract to watch and setup some parameters.
 Once you have everything ready, the robot will begin monitoring the tick stream based on your configuration.